Michael Eavis: Charitable work

 Eavis has apportioned profits from his Glastonbury Festival to support charitable causes, including local projects such as the restoration of the Tithe Barn, Pilton.
 In November 2008, during an appearance on the BBC Radio 4 programme Desert Island Discs, Eavis stated that the Festival could never lose its licence due to the contribution it makes to the local economy.

 In 2009, Eavis starred in a short film to promote Somerset, commissioned by Inward Investment Agency Into Somerset.

 Eavis served as vice-president (alongside Rebecca Pow MP) of Somerset Wildlife Trust until June 2018: he stepped down following an online petition criticising his support for badger culling.
 In response to the petition, Eavis claimed that signatories "probably live in Kensington" and had "never seen a badger".

 Honours and tributes

 Eavis holds honorary degrees from the University of Bath (Doctor of Arts honoris causa, 2004) and the University of Bristol (Master of Arts honoris causa, 2006).
 In the 2007 Queen's Birthday Honours, he was appointed Commander of the Order of the British Empire (CBE) for services to music.
+He was appointed Knight Bachelor in the 2024 New Year Honours for services to music and charity.

-In 2009, Eavis was nominated by Time magazine as one of the top 100 most influential people in the world.
+In 2009 Eavis was nominated by Time magazine as one of the top 100 most influential people in the world.
 In 2012, he was awarded an honorary Master of Arts degree from the University for the Creative Arts.

-In 2015, train operator First Great Western named High Speed Train powercar 43026 Michael Eavis.
-After this was withdrawn, 802013 was named in April 2019.
+In 2015 train operator First Great Western named High Speed Train powercar 43026 Michael Eavis.
+After this was withdrawn, 802013 was named after him in April 2019.

-He was awarded the Freedom of the Town of Glastonbury on 3 May 2022.
+Eavis was awarded the Freedom of the Town of Glastonbury on 3 May 2022.

+In early 2024 Eavis was knighted at Windsor Castle, by the Princess Royal, for services to music and charity.